Matthias-Thiele/TMux/README.md

 # A variant for C++

 If you have decided not to create the project in C but in C++, you can put the storylines in their own class.
 The constructor of the class then registers the storyline in the loop loop itself.
-The action is stored in a method.
+The action is stored in a method named loop, similar to the Arduino loop function.
 I have created a framework for this, which can simply be integrated into the program as #include tmux.hpp.
 For each storyline, you then create a class that contains the respective actions.

 The framework for such a thread can be stored as a template in the development environment and can thus be easily inserted:
 ```